matt-nolan11/matt-nolan11.github.io/.github/instructions/copilot.instructions.md

 # Agent Guidelines

+## User Preferences
+- No need to start the dev server or run the build process yourself, you can ask the user to do that.
+- If you need to check background terminal output, be sure to wait long enough for the process to complete, or ask the user to manually paste the output.

 ## General Development
 - **Always use Conventional Commits** format.
 - **Always use Vitest v3** for testing React components.